nats-io/nats.node/README.md

 ```

 ## NATS.js 2.0 Preview

-> :warning: We have a preview for a nats.js v2 available.
-Nats.js v2 is currently hosted in the [v2 branch](https://github.com/nats-io/nats.js/tree/v2).
+> :warning: We have a preview for nats.js 2.0 available.
+The preview is currently hosted in the [nd branch](https://github.com/nats-io/nats.js/tree/nd).
 >
-> Version 2.0 changes existing APIs slightly, and while porting is trivial, it will
-> require careful changes on existing code bases.
-A description of the changes and migration can be found [here](https://github.com/nats-io/nats.js/blob/v2/nats_2.0_migration.md).
+> NATS.js 2.0 is a complete re-write of the client and uses a shared client implementation supporting all our JavaScript environments (Node, Browser, Node.js).
+This means that code that you write for one platform will run on the other platforms with minimal changes; such as changing `require` statements for `imports`, and server specification in the case the websocket (browser) compatible library.
 >
-> Nats.js 2.0 will be the underlying engine for ts-nats which provides an async/await API on top of nats.js.
+> NATS.js 2.0 changes existing APIs, the library embraces `async`/`await`, and while porting is easy, it will require careful changes on existing code bases.
+A description of the changes and migration can be found [here](https://github.com/nats-io/nats.js/blob/nd/migration.md).
+>
-> You can play with the nats.js v2 by `npm install nats@alpha`.
+> To play with NATS.js 2.0, `npm install nats@beta`.

 ## Basic Usage